stolostron/magic-mirror/README.md

 - `logLevel` - an optional log level to set.
 This defaults to `info`.
 Other options include `debug` or `error`.
 - `privateKeyPath` - an optional path to the GitHub App private key used during authentication with the GitHub API.
 This defaults to `/etc/magic-mirror/auth.key`.
+- `syncInterval` - an optional interval in seconds for how often Magic Mirror should check for new merged upstream PRs.
+  This defaults to `30`.
 - `upstreamMappings` - the object that determines which upstream branches should be synced to which fork branches.
 See the example configure below for a better understanding.
+- `webhookSecret` - the optional secret that the GitHub webhook event must provide for it to be processed.

 Below is an example configuration that syncs from the `main` and `release-0.7` branches in the `open-cluster-management-io` GitHub organization to the `release-2.6` and `release-2.5` branches in the `stolostron`